DanielOgorchock/OmniThing/README.md

   * Could be nice to integrate this directly with OmniThing
   * Might not really be necessary though, since Google Assistant Relay can already do this.
 Maybe the way to go is to have OmniThing use Google Assistant Relay.
 * Hubitat support
-  * I think only the parent device handler needs to be updated.
-Since I don't have a hubitat, this sounds likes a job for Ogiewon.
+  * ~~I think only the parent device handler needs to be updated.
+Since I don't have a hubitat, this sounds likes a job for Ogiewon.~~
+  * Investigate merging the ST and Hubitat parent device handlers (may be tricky)
 * Open to further suggestions

 ### Version History